veroanggraa/veroanggraa/README.md

 - 👀 I’m interested in Mobile
 - 🌱 I’m currently working as Software Engineer @LINE Bank
 - 📫 How to reach me IG:@veroanggra Medium: @veroanggra
-- ⚡ Fun fact: I wast my time for palying with cat and sleep too long
+- ⚡ Fun fact: I waste my time for palying with cat and sleep too long

 <!---
 veroanggraa/veroanggraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.